lukecarr/joodle/README.md

 ### HTTP Configuration

-Several HTTP configuration options from **got** (the HTTP library Joodle uses) are exposed so you can configure them to your liking.
+Several HTTP configuration options from **got** (the HTTP library used by Joodle) are exposed so you can configure them to your liking.

 You can provide HTTP options as a second parameter when initializing the `Joodle` client.